awie3di/docs/articles/quickstart/native/android/05-linking-accounts.md

 ## Retrieve Linked Accounts

-After you get the user's ID, you can use it to obatin the user's full profile.
-Call the `getProfile` method in the `UsersAPIClient` client.
-The user's profile includes the linked accounts in the `UserIdentities` array.
+To obtain the user's full profile, use the user's ID to call the `getProfile` method in the `UsersAPIClient` response.
+The profile includes the linked accounts in the `UserIdentities` array.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java